George Henry Soule Jr.

-George Henry Soule Jr. (June 11, 1887 – April 14, 1970) was a labor economist, author, and a long time editor and contributor to The New Republic.
+George Henry Soule Jr. (June 11, 1887 – April 14, 1970) was an American labor economist, author, and a long time editor and contributor to The New Republic.

 Background

 George Soule was born in Stamford, Connecticut on June 11, 1887 and was graduated from Yale University in 1908.

 Career

 He was a member of the editorial staff of The New Republic from 1914 to 1918 and during 1919 editorial writer for the New York Evening Post.

 In 1920, Soule helped organize the Labor Bureau, Inc. (LBI), an independent professional group, with Evans Clark, Alfred L. Bernheim, David J. Saposs.
 The LBI acted as economic advisers and public relations counselors for labor unions.

 Soule drafted a report on the labour policy of the Industrial Service Sections Ordnance Department and Air Service for the War Department and was commissioned a Second Lieutenant in the Coast Artillery Corps.
 He was a director of the Labour Bureau, Inc., which engages in economic research for labour organizations.

 He wrote the 1946 review of Animal Farm in The New Republic.